Skip to Content

 Several perennial plants add attractive foliage and color to the butterfly garden.
 Select as many as you’d like from the following list and plant in groups of 3, 5, or 7 for a natural look.

-Quick Tip: odd numbers of plantings tend to look more natural than even numbers.
+Quick Tip: Odd numbers of plantings tend to look more natural than even numbers.

 These hardy perennials are native to the Eastern United States.
 They produce tall, daisy-like flowers with petals that curve back from a cone-like center.
 Shades of purple (Echinacea purpurea) and white (Echinacea ‘White Swan’) harmonize wonderfully with most colors of Buddleia and attract butterflies as well as some birds to the garden.

-2. Salvia (sage)
+2. Salvia (Sage)

 Salvia offers hardy, drought-tolerant flowers that attract butterflies and sometimes hummingbirds to the garden.
 It maintains a low growth habit, although it will sprawl.
 Tall spires of purple and blue also harmonize wonderfully with most shades of butterfly bush and the other suggested plants for butterfly gardens.

-Many annual flowers attract butterflies to the garden.
-These are usually easy to sow from seeds.
 Many of them produce seed pods that can be saved for the next year.

-4. Marigolds
+4. Marigolds (Tagetes)

 A new variety called French Vanilla produces creamy-white marigold flowers that also make a lovely accent to Buddleia, Salvia, and others.

-5. Zinnias
+5. Zinnias (Zinnia elegans)

 Zinnias offer care-free growth and strong potential to attract butterflies to the garden.
 Dwarf, tall, and even cactus-flowered varieties add interest to the garden.

-Lantana may be a perennial plant in the deep south (garden zones 9 and 10) but is more often than not grown as an annual in zones 8 and through 4 in the United States.
+Lantana may be a perennial plant in the deep south (garden zones 9 and 10), but is more often than not grown as an annual in zones 8 through 4 in the United States.
 Purchase lantana in pots at the garden center.
 In some cases, you can dig it up, re-pot, and overwinter like a houseplant.

 By choosing these plants for the butterfly garden, the average home gardener can grow not only a lovely garden with harmonized, pleasant colors but a scent-filled delight that attracts many species of butterflies.

-Easy To Grow Herbs For Butterfly Gardens
+Easy-to-Grow Herbs For Butterfly Gardens

-7. Lavender
+7. Lavender (Lavandula)

 Lavender is both fragrant and showy, and it ticks all the boxes, making it perfect for a butterfly garden.
-You’ll find tons of varieties and colors for lavender, so it makes it a great choice for almost all gardening enthusiasts and for any garden styles.
+You’ll find tons of varieties and colors for lavender, so it makes it a great choice for almost all gardening enthusiasts and for any garden style.

-To add to that, lavender is best known for its healing and relaxing properties and its aroma has been found to calm down the senses and act as a natural cure for anxiety, stress, and depression.
+To add to that, lavender is best known for its healing and relaxing properties, and its aroma has been found to calm down the senses and act as a natural cure for anxiety, stress, and depression.

-8. Fennel
+8. Fennel (Foeniculum vulgare)

 Tall and showy, fennel is a great herb to have in your garden.
-Insects are drawn to it probably like they are to no other herb.
+Insects are drawn to it, probably like they are to no other herb.
 You’ll almost always find caterpillars hanging on them.

-Best of all, fennel is pretty easy to grow and it attracts all the good and beneficial insects.
+Best of all, fennel is pretty easy to grow, and it attracts all the good and beneficial insects.
 However, if you have a herb garden, make sure you do not plant this one alongside dill.

 Chives are an absolute staple for most herb gardens, and if you don’t have one, now’s the time to get planting.